5 Things to Do Right Now to Reduce Household Expenses

 Grocery discount stores are another option.
 They frequently sell overstocked items, products with dented or damaged packaging or seasonal products that did not sell before the next season.
 Some that come to mind include Big Lots and Ocean State Job Lot.

-2. Lower your utility bills.
+2. Try to lower your utility bills

 Electric and gas companies will often offer payment plans that spread your bills evenly throughout the year.
 This can be beneficial during seasons where you typically see and increase in your energy bills – e.g. electric bill increases in the summer from AC use.